VikasJamdar-GSLab/automation/README.md

 ● Assuming Robot is initially fully charged.<br/>

 How to run the robot task:<br/>
-clone automation git repositor.<br/>
+Clone this automation git repository.<br/>
-change directory to automation<br/>
+Change directory to automation<br/>
-run robot cleaning task for hard floor use following command:<br/>
+Run robot cleaning task for hard floor use following command:<br/>

 php Main.php --action=clean --floor=carpet --area=100<br/>

-where Robot.php is the main module to be executed with following command line arguments:<br/>
+Where Robot.php is the main module to be executed with following command line arguments:<br/>
 1)action : This argument define what task robot has to do.
 Right now robot only can do cleaning job<br/>
 2)floor : This argument instruct what type of surface to be cleaned.
 The supported values are<br/>
           hard or carpet.<br/>